tldr-pages/tldr/pages/common/fossa.md

 `fossa report`

-- Test current revision against FOSSA scan status and exit with errors if issues are found:
+- Test current revision against the FOSSA scan status and exit with errors if issues are found:

 `fossa test`